| By

 recommend that you pack all

 cosmetics in your checked baggage.
+These polices apply to

 ALL flights departing from